The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Vulnerability Database/CVE-2025-15467

-CVE-2025-15467 is a stack buffer overflow in OpenSSL's CMS AuthEnvelopedData parsing that can lead to crashes or remote code execution.
-This article covers technical details, affected versions, impact, and mitigation.
+CVE-2025-15467 is a stack buffer overflow flaw in OpenSSL CMS parsing that can cause DoS or remote code execution.
+This article covers the technical details, affected versions, security impact, and mitigation.

 CVE-2025-15467 Overview

-CVE-2025-15467 is a critical stack buffer overflow vulnerability in OpenSSL affecting the parsing of CMS (Cryptographic Message Syntax) AuthEnvelopedData messages.
-When processing messages with maliciously crafted AEAD (Authenticated Encryption with Associated Data) parameters, the Initialization Vector (IV) encoded in ASN.1 parameters is copied into a fixed-size stack buffer without proper length validation.
-This allows an attacker to supply an oversized IV, triggering a stack-based out-of-bounds write that occurs before any authentication or tag verification takes place.
+CVE-2025-15467 is a critical stack buffer overflow vulnerability in OpenSSL affecting the parsing of CMS (Cryptographic Message Syntax) AuthEnvelopedData and EnvelopedData messages.
+When processing messages that utilize AEAD (Authenticated Encryption with Associated Data) ciphers such as AES-GCM, the Initialization Vector (IV) encoded in ASN.1 parameters is copied into a fixed-size stack buffer without proper length validation.
+An attacker can craft a malicious CMS message with an oversized IV to trigger a stack-based out-of-bounds write, potentially leading to denial of service or remote code execution.

 Critical Impact